-- (1) Recovery managers shall: - (a) Be a registered nurse, or hold at least a bachelor's degree in social work, counseling, psychology, or related field; - (b) Have a minimum of three years post degree experience working with individuals with severe and persistent mental illness or have a minimum of one year post degree experience working with individuals with diagnosed chronic conditions; - (c) Possess an active medicaid provider agreement or be employed by an entity that has an active medicaid provider agreement; - (d) Demonstrate knowledge of issues affecting people with severe and persistent mental illness (SPMI) or dignosed chronic conditions (DCC) and community-based interventions/resources for those individuals; - (e) Attend training activities including, but not limited to: - (i) Person-centered eareservice planning; - (ii) Administering the "Adult Needs and Strengths Assessment (ANSA)" (7/2016)(8/2021); - (iii) Home and community-based services (HCBS) settings; - (iv) "Health Insurance Portability and Accountability Act of 1996" (HIPAA) regulations set forth in 45 C.F.R. parts 160 and 164 (as in effect on July 1, 2017)(as in effect on October 1, 2020); - (v) 42 C.F.R. part 2 (as in effect on July 1, 2017)(as in effect on October 1, 2020), confidentiality of alcohol and drug abuse patient records; and - (vi) Incident management as described in rule 5160-43-065160-44-05 of the Administrative Code. - (f) Be supervised by clinical staff who possess a current, valid and unrestricted license with the appropriate licensure board from the fields of nursing, social work, psychology, or psychiatry.
+- (1) Recovery managers shall: - (a) Be a registered nurse, or hold at least a bachelor's degree in social work, counseling, psychology, or related field; - (b) Have a minimum of three years post degree experience working with individuals with severe and persistent mental illness or have a minimum of one year post degree experience working with individuals with diagnosed chronic conditions; - (c) Possess an active medicaid provider agreement or be employed by an entity that has an active medicaid provider agreement; - (d) Demonstrate knowledge of issues affecting people with severe and persistent mental illness (SPMI) or dignosed diagnosed chronic conditions (DCC) and community-based interventions/resources for those individuals; - (e) Attend training activities including, but not limited to:

+(i) Person-centered service planning;

+- (ii) Administering the "Adult Needs and Strengths Assessment (ANSA)" (8/2021); - (iii) Home and community-based services (HCBS) settings; - (iv) "Health Insurance Portability and Accountability Act of 1996" (HIPAA) regulations set forth in 45 C.F.R. parts 160 and 164 (as in effect on October 1, 2020October 1, 2023); - (v) 42 C.F.R. part 2 (as in effect on October 1, 2020October 1, 2023), confidentiality of alcohol and drug abuse patient records; and - (vi) Incident management as described in rule 5160-44-05 of the Administrative Code. - (f) Be supervised by clinical staff who possess a current, valid and unrestricted license with the appropriate licensure board from the fields of nursing, social work, psychology, or psychiatry.

-- (2) Recovery management activities include: - (a) Face-to-face eligibility evaluation, including: - (i) Administration of the "ANSA" (7/2016)(8/2021); - (ii) Verification of the individual's residence in an HCBS setting; - (iii) Verification of the individual's qualifying behavioral health diagnoses or diagnosed chronic conditions as described in the appendix to rule 5160-43-02 of the Administrative Codequalifying diagnosis appendix which is available on the ODM website at https://medicaid.ohio.gov/resources-for-providers/special-programs-and-initiatives/srs; and - (iv) Evaluation of all other eligibility criteria as described in paragraph(A) of rule 5160-43-02 of the Administrative Code. - (v) At the discretion of ODM or its designee, evaluations may be conducted by video conference or telephonically in lieu of face-toface unless the individual's needs require a face-to-face visit. - (b) Person-centered care planning and updating the individual's service plan: - (c) Facilitation of community transitiontransitioning to the community for individuals who receive Medicaid_medicaid-funded institutional services.
-Recovery management activities for individuals leaving institutions shall be coordinated with, and shall not duplicate, institutional, mycare and managed care plan discharge planning, and other community transition programsresources.
-This service may be provided up to one hundred eighty days in advance of anticipated movement to the community. - (d) Informing the individual about SRSP services, person centered planning, resources for recovery, and individual rights and responsibilities; - (e) Supporting the review and approval of the individual's person-centered service plan in accordance with rule 5160-44-02; - (f) Monitoring the individual's service plan; - (g) Identifying and resolving issues that impede access to needed SRSP services;
+- (2) Recovery management activities include: - (a) Face-to-face eligibility evaluation, including: - (i) Administration of the "ANSA" (8/2021); - (ii) Verification of the individual's residence in an HCBS setting; - (iii) Verification of the individual's qualifying behavioral health diagnoses or diagnosed chronic conditions as described in the qualifying diagnosis appendix which is available on the ODM website at https://medicaid.ohio.gov/resources-forproviders/special-programs-and-initiatives/srs; and - (iv) Evaluation of all other eligibility criteria as described in paragraph(A) of rule 5160-43-02 of the Administrative Code. - (v) At the discretion of ODM or its designee, evaluations may be conducted by video conference or telephonically in lieu of face-toface at the request of the individual, unless the individual's needs require a face-to-face visit. - (b) Person-centered care planning and updating the individual's service plan; - (c) Facilitation of transitioning to the community for individuals who receive medicaid-funded institutional services.
+Recovery management activities for individuals leaving institutions shall be coordinated with, and shall not duplicate, institutional, mycare and managed care plan discharge planning, and other community resources. - (d) Informing the individual about SRSP services, person centered planning, resources for recovery, and individual rights and responsibilities; - (e) Supporting the review and approval of the individual's person-centered service plan in accordance with rule 5160-44-02 of the Administrative Code; - (f) Monitoring the individual's service plan; - (g) Identifying and resolving issues that impede access to needed SRSP services;